 How to talk to your representative about Palestinian child detention

-On April 15, 2021, Rep. Betty McCollum (D-MN) and 13 members of Congress introduced “Defending the Human Rights of Palestinian Children and Families Living Under Israeli Military Detention Act (H.R.
-2590) that seeks to promote justice, equality and human rights for Palestinian children and families by prohibiting Israeli authorities from using U.S. taxpayer funds to detain and torture Palestinian children, demolish and seize Palestinian homes, and further annex Palestinian land in the occupied West Bank.
+Like its predecessor bill introduced in 2021, H.R.
+3103 (also known as the Palestinian Children and Families Act) seeks to promote justice, equality, and human rights for Palestinian children and families.
+The bill would prohibit Israeli authorities from using U.S. taxpayer funds to detain and torture Palestinian children, demolish and seize Palestinian homes, and further annex Palestinian land in the occupied West Bank.

 1. Children are the future.
 They also are the present.